ssk13/SeniorProject/PseudoComposerWeb/README.md

 	* Check cadence
 	* Repeated notes in counterpoint can't ocur against repeated notes in cf
 * Soft rules
-	* Avoid skipping to and from a temporary high point
 	* Accidental Bb's followed by descending motion
 	* Avoid skipping in both voices - not as bad if 3rds
 	* Change direction after a large skip (larger than a 4th) with a step